-Drilling activity in the US reached a near-term bottom in 2009 when the average active rig count dropped to 1,089 according to Baker Hughes Incorporated ("BHI").
-In 2010 the BHI average active rig count rose sharply to 1,546 and then achieved a near term high of 1,875 in 2011.
-In the spring of 2012 the combination of record low natural gas prices, a sharp decline in oil prices and concerns about the economies of Europe negatively impacted the capital markets and reduced the cash flows of most Operators.
-As a result, drilling activity was curtailed somewhat, over the last half of the year and the BHI average rig count for 2012 trended down slightly to 1,871.
+On-shore drilling activity in the US reached a near-term bottom in 2009 when the average active rig count dropped to 1,089 according to Baker Hughes Incorporated ("BHI").
+In 2010, the BHI average active rig count rose sharply to 1,546 and then achieved a near term high of 1,875 in 2011.
+In the spring of 2012, the combination of record low natural gas prices, a sharp decline in oil prices and concerns about the economies of Europe negatively impacted the capital markets and reduced the cash flows of most Operators.
+As a result, drilling activity was curtailed over the last half of 2012 and the BHI average rig count for 2012 trended down slightly to 1,874.
+In 2013, the BHI average active rig count was 1,705, down 9% from 2012 and was flat for most of the year.
+Oil and natural gas liquids focused drilling accounted for over 1,300 of the 1,705 active drilling rigs in 2013 as natural gas drilling activity was at its lowest level since 1999.

 Drilling activity trends in the WCSB have been consistent to what happened in the US.
-Canada experienced a nearterm bottom in 2009, a resurgence in drilling in 2010 and a near-term monthly rig count high of 417 average rigs in 2011 according to the Canadian Association of Oilwell Drilling Contractors ("CAODC").
-For 2012, the CAODC average monthly rig count for the WCSB fell to 344 as a result of the same factors mentioned above that impacted the US.
-The year over year impact on the Canadian average rig count was more pronounced as the oil and natural gas price differentials experienced by Canadian Operators were much wider, and have proven more persistent, when compared to their US counterparts.
-Management believes that the monthly rig count in Canada will grow only moderately over the next year until more transport infrastructure, including pipelines and rail and tanker loading facilities, is built in North America to enable the increasing amount of North American oil to reach export markets and achieve the higher world oil price.
+Canada experienced a near-term bottom in 2009, a resurgence in drilling in 2010 and a near-term monthly rig count high of 417 average rigs in 2011 according to the Canadian Association of Oilwell Drilling Contractors ("CAODC").
+For 2012, the CAODC average monthly rig count for the WCSB fell 15% to 353 as a result of the same factors mentioned above that impacted the US.
+For 2013, and consistent with the trend noted in the US, the average monthly rig count for the WCSB fell 4% in the year to 339.
+Partially offsetting this decline in Canadian rig count has been the increase in horizontal wells drilled and a commensurate increase in total meters drilled.